mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 as many jumps as desired without ever visiting a starport or gas giant for refuelling purposes.

-Ramscoops require one percent of a ship’s available tonnage plus five tons, with a minimum overall size of 10 tons and can collect five tons of hydrogen per week for every ton attributed to the
+Ramscoops require one percent of a ship's available tonnage plus five tons, with a minimum overall size of 10 tons and can collect five tons of hydrogen per week for every ton attributed to the